Industruino/libraries/README.md

 # RTC
 Industruinos with the D21G topboard have a built-in RTC (MCP79402 with I2C 0x57 and 0x6F) that can be used with this [library](https://github.com/Industruino/MCP7940-RTC-Library).
 A simple example that displays the date and time on the LCD can be found [here](https://github.com/Industruino/democode/blob/master/rtc_D21G/rtc_D21G.ino).
+The RTC also contains a unique 8-byte number (EUI-64) that can be used as a MAC address, see above in the Ethernet section.

 # EEPROM